cytomine/Cytomine-core/README.md

 Or via your favorite IDE (right click on `/src/test/java` and choose *Run Tests in cytomine-core*)

-After tests, you can shutdown the configuration:
+After tests, you can shutdown the configuration :

 `docker-compose -f scripts/docker-compose-test.yml down -v`